 Details of Upcoming Training

 The cost of the course is €50.
-We will send you an invoice once we receive your registration form.

 Further information, please email us: firstname.lastname@example.org

 Dublin City Volunteer Managers Networks are an opportunity to meet like-minded volunteer coordinators, exchange experiences, seek advice and ultimately help you build and maintain high quality volunteer programmes.